sungheeyun/sungheeyun.github.io/_posts/2025-07-26-PDT - linear-algebra.markdown

 [Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination)
 appears in the ancient Chinese mathematical text [Chapter Eight: Rectangular Arrays](https://en.wikipedia.org/wiki/Rod_calculus#System_of_linear_equations) of [The Nine Chapters on the Mathematical Art](https://en.wikipedia.org/wiki/The_Nine_Chapters_on_the_Mathematical_Art).
-Its use is illustrated in eighteen problems, with two to five equations.[4]
+Its use is illustrated in eighteen problems, with two to five equations.

 [Systems of linear equations](https://en.wikipedia.org/wiki/Systems_of_linear_equations) arose in Europe with the introduction in 1637